eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 .. _DS_setup_attributes:

-Discovery Service setup by Qos
+Discovery Server setup by Qos
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The settings related with Discovery Service are:
+The settings related with Discovery Server are:

 .. csv-table::
     :header: "Name", "Description"